gauravbhand1611/oms-documentation/documents/retail-operations/brokering/scenarios.md

 Define routing rules to prioritize cost-effective fulfillment locations.

-* **Add Order Filter**: Apply the `Brokering Queue` filter to route orders from the appropriate queue.
+* **Order Filter**: Apply the `Brokering Queue` filter to route orders from the appropriate queue.
-* **Sort Orders**: Sort orders by `Order Date` to prioritize older orders in the routing process.
+* **Order Sort**: Sort orders by `Order Date` to prioritize older orders in the routing process.

 #### Create Inventory Rules

 Set up inventory rules to ensure fulfillment is prioritized based on store rent agreements.

 * **First Inventory Rule**:
-  * **Add Inventory Filter**: Select the facility group created for stores with fixed or lower rent costs.
+  * **Inventory Filter**: Select the facility group created for stores with fixed or lower rent costs.
-  * **Sort Inventory**: Sort inventory by `Inventory Balance` to prioritize locations with sufficient stock levels in these low-rent stores.
+  * **Inventory**: Sort inventory by `Inventory Balance` to prioritize locations with sufficient stock levels in these low-rent stores.
   * **Action**: If no location can fulfill the order based on this rule, select the option to `Send to Next Rule`.
 * **Second Inventory Rule**:
-  * **Add Inventory Filter**: Select the facility group that includes all stores to broaden the search to any available location.
+  * **Inventory Filter**: Select the facility group that includes all stores to broaden the search to any available location.
-  * **Sort Inventory**: Sort inventory by `Inventory Balance` to prioritize locations with the most available stock.
+  * **Inventory Sort**: Sort inventory by `Inventory Balance` to prioritize locations with the most available stock.
   * **Action**: If partial fulfillment is allowed, enable `Allow Partial Fulfillment` to split the order between multiple locations.
 If partial allocation is not an option, select `Send to Unfillable Queue`.

 #### Activation and Scheduling